HackYourFuture/debugging/Week1/LECTURE.md

 counting at `0`.
 The 3rd element corresponds to the `index` variable being equal to `2`.*

-**QUESTION:** If there has never been a failure in your program does that mean that there are no defects in it?
+**Question:** if there has never been a failure in your program does that mean that there are no defects in it?
 Motivate your answer.

 ## Simplifying input